 By providing these (albeit mandatory) consent options to their audiences and implementing messaging to them they care about protecting their data, companies like yours can avoid any negative repercussions — the likes of which have hit Facebook and Capital One, among other major brands.

 Roughly 80% of consumers say they’re more likely to buy from companies that can protect their data.
 This is clear-cut evidence it’s worth it to develop not just a consent management strategy for your business that ensures complete compliance with consumer protection laws, but also one that shows your organization safeguards consumers’ personal information and proves their data is used responsibly.

-Risks of managing consent without dedicated solution
+Risks of managing consent preferences without a dedicated solution are many

 It’s an indisputable fact nowadays GDPR and CCPA — and the other, lesser-known consumer protection laws in place and coming soon — are must-obey for every company that operates or handles data in the particular locations in question.

 In other words?
 Failure to comply with the consumer data protection acts is not an option.

 Thus, you would be wise to convince your C-suite a consent management platform is more than worth the investment, given both the intricacy of these data privacy policies and the value to be gained from continuing to deliver individualized marketing to your customer and prospects.